 The IMF upgraded its 2022 outlook for the global economy by half a percentage point to 4.9 per cent.
 This was largely due to it upgrading advanced economies, specifically the US, because of additional fiscal support from the Biden administration that is expected in the second half of 2021 and an improved health outlook across peer countries.

-Advanced economies are now set to grow by 5.6 per cent this year, with the US, the biggest of the group, forecast to expand by 7 per cent after shrinking by 3.5 per cent last year.
+Advanced economies are now set to grow 5.6 per cent this year, with the US, the biggest of the group, forecast to expand 7 per cent after shrinking by 3.5 per cent last year.

-Emerging market and developing economies are now projected to grow by 6.3 per cent this year, with China and India hitting 8.1 per cent and 9.5 per cent, respectively.
+Emerging market and developing economies are now projected to grow 6.3 per cent this year, with China and India hitting 8.1 per cent and 9.5 per cent, respectively.